SangHoon-Yoon/Personal-academic-website/content/project(random)/TTF Estimator/index.md

 slides: ""
 ---

-Matlab app that estimates time to task failure based on 5-min all-out test results, i.e., end-test torque (ET), torque-impulse above ET, etc.
+Matlab app that estimates time to task failure based on 3-min (cycling) or 5-min (knee extensions) all-out test parameters.